ayrna/orca-python/README.md

 *note that all the keys (variable names) must be strings, while all pair: value elements are separated by commas.*

 - **`basedir`**: folder containing all dataset subfolders, it doesn't allow more than one folder at a time.
 It can be indicated using a full path, or a relative one to the framework folder.
 - **`datasets`**: name of datasets that will be experimented with.
-A subfolder with the same name must exist insise `basedir`.
+A subfolder with the same name must exist inside `basedir`.
 - **`hyperparam_cv_folds`**: number of folds used while cross-validating.
 - **`jobs`**: number of jobs used for GridSearchCV during cross-validation.
 - **`output_folder`**: name of the folder where all experiment results will be stored.
 - **`metrics`**: name of the accuracy metrics to measure the train and test performance of the classifier.
 - **`cv_metric`**: error measure used for GridSearchCV to find the best set of hyper-parameters.

-Most os this variables do have default values (specified in [config.py](https://github.com/i22bomui/orca-python/blob/master/config.py)), but "basedir" and "datasets" must always be written for the experiment to be run.
+Most of this variables do have default values (specified in [config.py](https://github.com/i22bomui/orca-python/blob/master/config.py)), but "basedir" and "datasets" must always be written for the experiment to be run.
 Take into account, that all variable names in "general-conf" cannot be modified, otherwise the experiment will fail.

 ### configurations